 Storage: RAM, associated to entities by memory location.
 The Module stores RNG and DRBG state values for the lifetime of the RNG or DRBG instance.
 The module uses CSPs passed in by the calling application on the stack.
-The Module does not store any CSP persistently (beyond the lifetime of an API call), with the exception of RNG and DRBG state values used for the Modules' default key generation service.
+The Module does not store any CSP persistently (beyond the lifetime of an API call), with the exception of RNG state values used for the Modules' default key generation service.

-Generation: The Module implements ANSI X9.31 compliant RNG and SP 800-90 compliant DRBG services for creation of symmetric keys, and for generation of DSA, elliptic curve, and RSA keys as shown in Table 4a.
+Generation: The Module implements ANSI X9.31 compliant RNG services for creation of symmetric keys, and for generation of elliptic curve and RSA keys as shown in Table 4a.
 The calling application is responsible for storage of generated keys returned by the module.